 Plan your meals

-Gather any props if you have them – or cushions and blankets are fine if you don’t.
 Try to clear away as much as you can so that you’re not surrounded by work things or other distractions.
 If you’re in a small space, perhaps you can cover your work desk with a scarf or blanket.
 Or use candles or incense to create a calm atmosphere.
+To help create that retreat atmosphere, Laia has created some special Spotify playlists you can follow if you like to add music to your practice:

 Prepare your technology

-To keep your day relaxed, try taking a complete day off from social media and news updates.
-Let your friends know you’re having a day offline.
-Switch your phone to flight mode during breaks and turn off any notifications that might ping up while you take your classes or set up a website blocker, such as Freedom, for the day.
+To keep your days relaxed, try taking a complete day off from social media and news updates.
+Let your friends know you’ll be offline.
+Switch your phone to flight mode during breaks and turn off any notifications that might ping up while you take your classes.

 Plan your breaks